 In case the net-metering option is available, and you have a large roof you can obviously generate more power and monetize it.
-But as we have mentioned before, an average should target a 5.00 KWH system with about 20-24 panels which is enough to power the needs of the home.
+But as we have mentioned before, an average should target a 5.00 KWH system with about 20-24 panels which are enough to power the needs of the home.

 Should I get a battery?

-Currently a solar system takes about 3-4 years to pay for itself.
+Currently, a solar system takes about 3-4 years to pay for itself.
 Add a battery and that jumps to over 10 years.
 The irony is 10 years is the expected shelf life of a solar battery so you will be up to replace it right after it paid for itself.

 It will be worth waiting a few years and just adding it to your system when it makes sense financially.